GwynDavies/sn1ff/README.md

 *sn1ff* is a utility for running and monitoring system and security checks.

+It is a lightweight tool for:
+* Creating,
+* Automating,
+* Monitoring

- It is a lightweight tool for creating, executing, and monitoring system and cybersecurity checks.
-Designed for Debian-based systems, it primarily supports Bash scripting to automate and log routine security tasks.
+... system and cybersecurity checks.

+Designed for Debian-based Linux systems, it primarily supports **Bash** scripting - to automate and monitor routine system and security checks.

 # Installation